OpenFAST/openfast/docs/source/working.rst

 .. tip::

     To avoid having to copy the executable in your working directory, you can place the executable into a folder and add this folder to your system path.
-If you chose this method, are restart your terminal, you should be able to run `openfast /h` from any folder, and this time, `./` is not needed.
+If you chose this method, and restart your terminal, you should be able to run `openfast /h` from any folder, and this time, `./` is not needed.

 Run your first OpenFAST simulation